evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 In each case, the descriptor first downloads the model from HuggingFace to your environment and then uses it to score the data.
 It takes a few moments to load the model.

 How to interpret the results?
 It's typical to use a predicted score above 0.5 as a "positive" label.
-Notice that the predicted toxicity score is near 0 for all responses - nothing to worry about!
+The toxicity score is near 0 for all responses - nothing to worry about!
 For neutrality, most responses have predicted scores above the 0.5 threshold, but a few are below.
 You can review them individually.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED